AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

        FinTrack will compile (on first run) and display a welcome banner followed by a `>` prompt.
    - **From JAR (Option 2):** `java -jar fintrack.jar`
 5. _(Optional, for Option 1)_ Build a runnable JAR with `./gradlew shadowJar` (macOS/Linux) or `.\gradlew.bat shadowJar` (Windows).
 The application JAR is created under `build/libs/`.

+**Warning:** FinTrack keeps data in memory only.
+Leave the application running or export your records if you need to retain them after you exit.

 Tip: Type `help` after launch to see every available command.